ajkim19/m2-0425-code-solutions/react-modal/react-modal-quiz-notes.md

 - .showModal() – Displays it as a modal (user can’t interact with the rest of the page until it’s closed).
 - .close() – Hides the dialog.

 3. How do you manipulate child components in React?
-Why will that no work for the `<dialog>` element?
+Why will that not work for the `<dialog>` element?

+- The `<dialog>` element requires imperative control (e.g. `showModal()`), which doesn't sync well with React's declarative rendering model.
+- React doesn’t know you’ve opened or closed the dialog unless you track it in state manually or use refs.

 4. How do you call the dialog element's functions in React?

+- You do this by utilizing the JSX ref attribute

 5. How can you render nested components or JSX elements in React?

+- By making use of the children prop

 ## Notes